tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # Genome-wide CRISPR screens of T cell exhaustion identify chromatin remodeling factors that limit T cell persistence
  - chronic stimulation assay
  - *in vivo* validation of screen results (perturbation of INO80 and BAF chromatin remodeling complexes improves T cell persistence in tumors)
+# Graft-versus-host disease versus graft-versus-leukemia
+ - graft-versus-host is characterized by robust T-cell activation and proliferation followed by infiltration of host target structures
+ - it's less clear to what degree T-cell activation and proliferation are required for effective graft-versus-leukemia, so perhaps controlling T-cell proliferation can uncouple graft-versus-leukemia from graft-versus host
 # Guidelines for bioinformatics of single-cell sequencing data analysis in Alzheimer's disease: review, recommendation, implementation and application
 ## Quality control
  - remove sources of technical variation introduced during generation of scRNA data while maintaining true biological variation